kittenbothk/kittenbothk-Eng/jacdac/jacdapter.md

-# Jacdapter
+# Jacdapter for Micro:bit V2

 ![](./images/jacdapter1.jpg)

-Jacdapter是Micro:bit V2專用的Jacdac擴展板，它為Micro:bit帶來6組Jacdac接口。
+Jacdapter is the extension board for Micro:bit V2 that provides 6 Jacdac ports for Micro:bit V2.

-## 產品參數
+## Product Specifications

 ![](./images/jacdapter2.png)

-## 詳細介紹
+## Product Details

 ![](./images/jacdapter3.png)

-1. Micro:bit插座
+1. Micro:bit Slot
-2. Jacdac標準螺絲孔
+2. Jacdac Standard Through Holes
-3. Micro:bit金手指
+3. Micro:bit Pin Connectors
-4. 電源掣
+4. Power Switch
-5. Jacdac接頭
+5. Jacdac Connectors
-6. Micro:bit引腳接口(需焊接)
+6. Micro:bit Pins(For Soldering)
-7. 產品二維碼
+7. Product QR Code

-## 電源掣使用說明
+## Using the Power Switch

 ![](./images/jacdapterpower1.png)

-當電源掣撥向下，代表電源由Micro:bit供向Jacdac模組。
+When the switch is flipped down, power is supplied to the Jacdac modules from the Micro:bit.

 ![](./images/jacdapterpower2.png)

-當電源掣撥向上，代表電源由Jacdac模組供向Micro:bit。
+When the switch is flipped up, power is supplied from the Jacdac modules to the Micro:bit.

-## 使用教學
+## Tutorial

-### 將Micro:bit插在插座上
+### Insert a Micro:bit V2 onto the slot

 ![](./images/connection.png)